Paris Declaration Respecting Maritime Law: Position of the United States

 The United States, which aimed at a complete exemption of non-contraband private property from capture at sea, withheld its formal adherence in 1857 when its “Marcy” amendment was not accepted by all powers, chiefly as a result of British influence.
 His proposed amendment would have exempted from seizure in time of war all private property that was not contraband, including enslaved persons.
 The US was also keen on maintaining privateers.
 It argued that, not possessing a great navy, it would be obliged in time of war to rely largely upon merchant ships commissioned as war vessels, and that therefore the abolition of privateering would be entirely in favour of European powers, whose large navies rendered them practically independent of such aid.
 Several other maritime states did not accede to the declaration, such as China, Venezuela, Bolivia, Costa Rica, Honduras, and El Salvador.

 In 1861, during the American Civil War, the United States declared that it would respect the principles of the declaration during hostilities.
 The Confederacy agreed to the provisions except for the right of privateering, and went on to extensively employ privateers as blockade runners.
 During the Spanish–American War of 1898, when the United States Government affirmed its policy of conducting hostilities in conformity with the dispositions of the declaration.
 Spain too, though not a party, declared its intention to abide by the declaration, but it expressly gave notice that it reserved its right to issue letters of marque.
 At the same time both belligerents organized services of auxiliary cruisers composed of merchant ships under the command of naval officers.

 Some of the questions raised by this declaration were clarified by the 1907 Hague Convention.

 The rules contained in this declaration later came to be considered as part of the general principles of international law and the United States too, though not formally a party, abides by provisions.

+On February 13, 2025, US Congressmen Tim Burchett (R-TN) and Mark Messmer (R-IN) introduced a bill, The Cartel Marque and Reprisal Authorization Act of 2025, to the House of Representatives.
+The Act "would authorize President Trump to commission privately armed and equipped actors to seize the persons and property of any cartel, cartel member, or cartel-linked organizations."